 In the lower-right part of this list (not seen in the screenshot above) is a floating action button which allows you to open the Send spot screen.

 While this list is visible, it is refreshed automatically.
 Once you exit SOTA Spotter new spots will only be received if the Background sync option is checked.

 By checking the Remember spot data check box you can instruct SOTA Spotter to keep the form data and recall it the next time you open the Send spot screen.
-This is useful to SOTA activators, which may want to re-spot themselves quickly, without re-entering all the data from the beginning.
+This is useful to SOTA activators, who may want to re-spot themselves quickly, without re-entering all the data from the beginning.

 You can also choose the spot delivery method, which can be one of the following:

 - SMS gateway